Use this space to highlight special info.

-From the Desk of Dr. Doom: The Painter, The Napkin, and Escrow
+From the Desk of Dr. Doom: The Tale of the Painter, the Napkin, and Escrow

 Trigger Warnings: Rich People Problems